jpjubenot/ansible-post-install-my-fedora/README_EN.txt

 - makemkv

 bootstrap   : Install some repositories: RPMFusion, RPMFusion-NON-Free, disable IPv6 ...

+packagekit: disable with mask option packagekit service because I do update exclusively by command line.

 softwares   : A list of my favorites softwares or librairies to install I need ...